sakura8810/sakura8810.github.io/index.md

 # JULLY ALEXANDRA DUARTE SANCHEZ

 I am a Technical Leader specializing in web development.
-I have extensive experience overseeing the development, implementation and management of news websites.
-This experience has helped me develop a range of relevant skills, including an in-depth knowledge of PHP language and confident project leadership.
-Proven experience developing consumer-focused web sites using HTML, JQuery, PHP and JavaScript.
-Experience building products for desktop and mobile websites, meeting the highest standards for web design, user experience, best practices, usability and speed.
-Responding to challenges by designing and developing solutions and building web applications aligned to customer's services.
+I have extensive experience implementing and management of news websites.
+This experience has helped me develop a range of relevant skills, including in-depth knowledge of PHP language and confident project leadership.
+Proven experience developing consumer-focused websites using HTML, JQuery, PHP, and JavaScript.
+Experience building products for desktop and mobile websites, meeting the highest standards for web design, user experience, best practices, usability, and speed.
+Responding to challenges by designing and developing solutions and building web applications aligned to customer services.

 ## SKILLS